Me Gustas Tu (GFriend song)

-"Me Gustas Tu" (Korean: 오늘부터 우리는; RR: Oneulbuteo urineun; : "From today, we") is a song recorded by South Korean girl group GFriend for their second extended play, Flower Bud (2015).
-The song was released by Source Music on July 23, 2015, as the EP's title track.
-Often dubbed as 2015 South Korea's National Anthem due to its impact to Hallyu Wave and breaking the barriers against the tension among North Koreans through music, the song was considered as GFriend's breakout hit as it became their first-ever Japanese song and later installed as the lead single of their compilation album Kyō Kara Watashitachi wa ~ GFriend 1st Best ~.
+"Me Gustas Tu" (Korean: 오늘부터 우리는; RR: Oneulbuteo urineun; : "From Today, We Are") is a song recorded by South Korean girl group GFriend.
+It was released by Source Music on July 23, 2015, as the lead single of the group's second extended play, Flower Bud (2015).
+The Japanese version was released by King Records on May 6, 2018, as the lead single of GFriend's compilation album Kyō Kara Watashitachi wa ~ GFriend 1st Best ~ (2018).

-GFriend promoted the album with a series of televised live performances on South Korea's music shows.
-"Me Gustas Tu" was noted for its powerful choreography, unusual for a girl group with an "innocent" image.
-A fan-taken video of the group performing the song on a slippery stage went viral in September 2015, boosting the group's popularity.
+Considered as GFriend's breakout hit, the song boosted the group's popularity when a fan-taken video of a performance on a slippery stage went viral in September 2015.
 The song peaked at number 8 on the Gaon Digital Chart with 100 million streams and has sold over two million digital copies in South Korea.